Category Two Budgets

 However, if the number of library branches multiplied by $25,000 results in a larger C2 budget, that aggregate funding floor becomes the library system’s C2 budget.

-• For example, a library system with 11 library branches and less than 5556 square feet ($4.50/square foot * 5555 square feet = $24,997.50) would get the aggregate funding floor C2 budget of $275,000 (11 library branches * $25,000 funding floor) over the five-year cycle.
+• For example, a library system with 11 library branches with less than 5556 square feet each ($4.50/square foot * 5555 square feet = $24,997.50) would get the aggregate funding floor C2 budget of $275,000 (11 library branches * $25,000 funding floor) over the five-year cycle.

 Calculating C2 Budgets with 10 or Fewer Sites